-Fundamental Clause 4: Fishery data Evidence adequacy rating: HIGH
+Fundamental Clause 4: Fishery data Evidence adequacy rating: High

 ADFG maintains programs at the area, regional and state-wide levels to collect harvest statistics.
 In commercial fisheries, a record of the transaction each time fish are sold is mandated by a state statute (AS 16.05.690 Record of Purchase) that includes species, areas fished, number and weight of fish sold.
 In sport fisheries, creel surveys are used when required for in-season management purposes.
-A state-wide survey of recreational anglers provides an annual estimate of the number, by species, caught and retained in each area (Clark 2009).
+A state-wide survey of recreational anglers provides an annual estimate of the number, by species, caught and retained in each area (Romberg et. al., 2018).
 Household surveys and/or numbers recorded on permits are used for subsistence and personal use fisheries.
-The number of fish caught in groundfish fisheries is obtained by on-board observers (NPFMC 2014).
+The number of salmon caught in groundfish fisheries is obtained by on-board observers (NPFMC, 2014).
 Catch sampling to determine age, sex and size composition is routinely conducted state-wide.
-The stock composition of catches in many mixed stock fisheries is determined with a variety of methods including genetic analysis, scale pattern analysis, otolith analysis, and coded micro-wire tags Marshall et al (1987), Guthrie et al (2016).
-Data collected is shared with relevant federal and international organizations (see for example PSC Chinook Tech.
-Comm.
-2015), and various reports with this information are available to the public.
+The stock composition of catches in many mixed stock fisheries is determined with a variety of methods including genetic analysis, scale pattern analysis, otolith analysis, and coded micro-wire tags (Marshall et al., 1987; Guthrie et al., 2016).
+Data collected is shared with relevant federal and international organizations (PSC Chinook Tech.
+Comm., 2015), and various reports with this information are available to the public.

-Fundamental Clause 5: Stock assessment Evidence adequacy rating: HIGH
+Fundamental Clause 5: Stock assessment Evidence adequacy rating: High

 ADFG has established a strong hierarchal structure of professional managers, researchers and biometrics staff to support management at the local level.
 The core research and management functions are conducted by professional staff deployed to 23 area offices located throughout the state.
 Overarching the area office structure, are four specialized Divisions within the Department that have responsibilities for fisheries issues.

 The Commercial Fish Division has the primary responsibility for research and management of stocks that are harvested commercially and for personal use.
 Within each Division, administrative regions were established.
 Staff at the regional offices provide administrative, biometric, computer hardware and software, research and management support to the area office staff.
 At the Division level, senior staff provide overall guidance to the regional staff in management, research and biometrics as well as providing statewide technical services, such as the Gene Conservation Laboratory.

 At the core of the ADFG's scientific program is a requirement for peer reviewed planning.
-Scientific research and applied stock assessment activities undertaken is rigorously reviewed at the area and regional level, and may also be reviewed at the headquarters level to ensure relevance to management, and scientific rigor (Regnart and Swanton 2012).
-Examples of stock assessment operational plans are Richards et al. (2013) and Bernard and Jones (2010).
-Each year, the area management staff prepares a detailed report on the results of harvest, effort and escapements and other stock assessment activities undertaken in their area (see for example Shields and Dupuis 2015.
+Scientific research and applied stock assessment activities undertaken is rigorously reviewed at the area and regional level, and may also be reviewed at the headquarters level to ensure relevance to management, and scientific rigor (Regnart and Swanton, 2012).
+Examples of stock assessment operational plans are Richards et al., (2013) and Bernard and Jones (2010).
+Each year, the area management staff prepares a detailed report on the results of harvest, effort and escapements and other stock assessment activities undertaken in their area (Shields and Dupuis, 2015).
 The quality, quantity and relevance of ADFG's reports publications is outstanding.
-ADFG's efforts are supported by federal research https://www.afsc.noaa.gov/abl/default.php and graduate level research at educational institutions https://www.uaf.edu/cfos/about-us/locations/juneau/
+ADFG's efforts are supported by federal research and graduate level research at educational institutions.

-Fundamental Clause 6: Biological reference points and harvest control rule Evidence adequacy rating: HIGH
+Fundamental Clause 6: Biological reference points and harvest control rule Evidence adequacy rating: High